MinBZK/ai-validation/docs/projects/amt/adrs/0008-systemcard-storage.md

 ## Assumptions

-* The system card data is small to moderate in size and fits within the capabilities of Postgres' JSONB storage.
+* The system card data is small to moderate in size (up to 2GB), making it manageable for SQLite.
 * Tracking changes to the system card data over time is not a priority in the short term, but may become necessary in the future.